russhughes/st7789_mpy/README.md

 fonts.
 Included are 12 bitmap fonts derived from classic pc text mode fonts and a couple of example programs that run on the TTGO T-Display.

+A firmware.bin file containing MicroPython v1.12-464-gcae77daf0 compiled using ESP IDF v3 with the st7789 C driver and the frozen python font files is available in the firmware directory.

 This is a work in progress.

+Thanks go out to:

+- https://github.com/devbis for the original driver this is based on.
+- https://github.com/hklang10 for letting me know of the new mp_raise_ValueError().
+- https://github.com/aleggon for finding the correct offsets for a 240x240 display.

 -- Russ